How screen time has changed!

 - Talk to your children about adverts, product placements and images supported by the media that do not reflect reality.
-Encourage your child to be discerning and spot poor media practices such as using celebrities to promote products and the use of skinny models in adverts.
+Encourage your child to be discerning and spot poor media practices.
+Talk about using celebrities to promote products or the use of skinny models in adverts.

 - Talk about the programme afterwards which helps encourage them in critical thinking.